timbortnik/nebula-workflow-examples/example-workflows/gke-provision-and-deploy-workflow/README.md

 The workflow provisions a Google Kubernetes Engine (GKE) cluster on GCP using Terraform, and deploys the app to the cluster.

-The workflow should appear on the **Workflows** page in your Nebula web interface.
+The workflow appears on the **Workflows** page in your Nebula web interface.
 If you don't see it there, add the workflow from our [examples repo](https://github.com/puppetlabs/nebula-workflow-examples/tree/master/example-workflows/gke-provision-and-deploy-workflow) on GitHub.

 ## Prerequisites